Turkish nationalism: History

-An illustration depicting Atatürk's reforms.
-From right to left: The victory over the Greek invasion, the abandonment of the fez, the closure of the sectarian lodges, the adoption of the new Turkish alphabet, the adoption of the Turkish civil code.
+Atatürk monument in Artvin, captured during the 1921 Turkish invasion of Georgia.
+On the wall, it says: "How happy is the one who says I am a Turk".

 A 5-lira banknote from the Atatürk era in Turkey.
 The grey wolf is a symbol of Turkish nationalism, as well as of Pan-Turkism.

 After the fall of the Ottoman Empire, Mustafa Kemal Atatürk came to power.
 He introduced a language reform with the aim to "cleanse" the Turkish language of foreign (mostly Arabic and Persian) influence.
-He also promoted the Turkish History Thesis in Turkish political and educational circles from 1930s.
+He also promoted the pseudohistorical Turkish History Thesis in Turkish political and educational circles from 1930s.
 Turkish researchers at the time like Hüseyin Cahit Yalçın and Rıfat Osman Bey also came up with the idea that Early Sumerians were proto-Turks.

 The early Turkish nationalists were typically secular and often influenced by Ziya Gökalp (1876–1924).
 Gökalp aimed for the Turkification of Islam; that the Quran should be translated from Arabic into Turkish, and that the adhan should be recited in Turkish instead of Arabic from the Minarets.
 During the early years of the republic, religious traditions were not important and Turkish nationalists were much more open to the westernization of the Turkish society.

+Genocide of Anatolian minorities

+The Armenian genocide, the Greek genocide, the Assyrian genocide took place between 1912 and 1923 due to the desire to transform the multi-ethnic Ottoman Empire into a Turkish nation-state.

+Since the dictatorship of Mustafa Kemal Atatürk, Turkish nationalism has been exclusionary to every non-Muslim and non-Sunni minority.
+Although nominally secular, successive Turkish governments privileged Sunni Islam as the core of Turkish national identity and pursued ethnic and religious homogenization, which included mass violence against non-Muslim and non-Sunni groups.
+Excluding Christians, the Alevi Kurds of Dersim were also massacred in 1938.

+In the first two generations of Turkish history textbooks, Greeks occupied the place of the sole "Significant Other".
+After the 1970s, the Greeks and Armenians together became the most prominent "Others" of the Turkish nation.